toggio/PhpSerialModbus/README.md

 Php Serial Modbus Class
 ======

-This class is an implementation of the ModBus RTU serial protocol (for example via RS485 port) acting as ModBus master allowing easy-to-use ModBus communication.
+This class is an implementation of the [ModBus RTU serial protocol][modbus] (for example via RS485 port) acting as ModBus master allowing easy-to-use ModBus communication.

 Features
 -------